keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 With growing use of synths in movie scores, pop music, and the commercial release of digital samplers and sequencers (Aussie Fairlight Computer Musical Instrument released [one of the first in 1979](https://youtu.be/jkiYy0i8FtA?si=FgorFmUbZzTeMgdI) the instrument moved from soundscape to melody.
 The 80s had arrived.
 People flocked like seagulls to dance on four-on-the-floor pop tracks, with pitch perfect synthesised songlines and unerring drum machines.
 Just as quickly the weird and experimental became commercial, some Sheffield lads [started an electronic music project](https://youtu.be/gpGMPiWMjN4?si=f8yz58mszBbr0-_R) (The *Doctor Who* rendition their crowd draw) only hitting the big leagues after [meeting a waitress working at a cocktail bar](https://youtu.be/uPudE8nDog0?si=k5Wa7gwBMVD68GMA).

-Everyone was changing up quicky for music television; [childish insecurities](https://youtu.be/u1ZvPSpLxCg?si=jXPmCNQX49c6x-Aj) were discarded to [rule the world](https://youtu.be/aGCdLKXNF3w?si=sWFe8q2tmgX4MBqQ) (and the charts); Al Jourgensen tried his hand at the [Goth romantic thing](https://youtu.be/1VFqVRepm6U?si=nG0J0gFLQ91B-rtD) before quickly swerving [to headbanging hotrod trash](https://youtu.be/GXCh9OhDiCI?si=7bDuRs66fba4nPco); the quintessential post-punk bank reformed as the [quintessential synthpo band](https://youtu.be/9GMjH1nR0ds?si=Ea6TRW4aNCSVQRKr); and an experimental melancholical new wave duo hit meteoric success by placing their edge [under a 4-4 bouncing synth](https://youtu.be/qeMFqkcPYcg?si=vKn4EJDo59adVnLE).
+Everyone was changing up quickly for music television; [childish insecurities](https://youtu.be/u1ZvPSpLxCg?si=jXPmCNQX49c6x-Aj) were discarded to [rule the world](https://youtu.be/aGCdLKXNF3w?si=sWFe8q2tmgX4MBqQ) (and the charts); Al Jourgensen tried his hand at the [Goth romantic thing](https://youtu.be/1VFqVRepm6U?si=nG0J0gFLQ91B-rtD) before quickly swerving [to headbanging hotrod trash](https://youtu.be/GXCh9OhDiCI?si=7bDuRs66fba4nPco); the quintessential post-punk bank reformed as the [quintessential synthpo band](https://youtu.be/9GMjH1nR0ds?si=Ea6TRW4aNCSVQRKr); and an experimental melancholic new wave duo hit meteoric success by placing their edge [under a 4-4 bouncing synth](https://youtu.be/qeMFqkcPYcg?si=vKn4EJDo59adVnLE).
 By the mid-80s synth had gone full pop and Madonna told us all to just [get into the groove](https://youtu.be/52iW3lcpK5M?si=hjsNBIz0WBlsz46N).
-Stock Aitken Watermann dominated this new commerical, turning out the synthpop assembly line that produced over 100 Top 40 hits, becoming one of the most [successful](https://youtu.be/PGNiXGX2nLU?si=mhQ5CWLzkUlW7lKh) [hit](https://youtu.be/dQw4w9WgXcQ?si=tBbZR14ow8ZwgAWl) [factories](https://youtu.be/LaTGrV58wec?si=mYV6MNxWXwI9VqaE) [of](https://youtu.be/aGxJm_Sy2aw?si=0gzPliTXFrflLvnc) [all](https://youtu.be/tto_nmsND_o?si=FzXaU1D8ZqPzCh1C) [time](https://youtu.be/d4-1ASpdT1Y?si=hV6AleNEn-nEqvkm).
+Stock Aitken Watermann dominated this new commercial, turning out the synthpop assembly line that produced over 100 Top 40 hits, becoming one of the most [successful](https://youtu.be/PGNiXGX2nLU?si=mhQ5CWLzkUlW7lKh) [hit](https://youtu.be/dQw4w9WgXcQ?si=tBbZR14ow8ZwgAWl) [factories](https://youtu.be/LaTGrV58wec?si=mYV6MNxWXwI9VqaE) [of](https://youtu.be/aGxJm_Sy2aw?si=0gzPliTXFrflLvnc) [all](https://youtu.be/tto_nmsND_o?si=FzXaU1D8ZqPzCh1C) [time](https://youtu.be/d4-1ASpdT1Y?si=hV6AleNEn-nEqvkm).

 Electronic Dance Music (if that category is even definable) competes with other massive genres under rock and pop for most listens, and is widely popular particularly [in Australia](https://mixmag.net.au/read/stats-reveal-that-australians-listen-to-dance-music-more-than-any-other-country-news) and Europe particularly when [set against the American charts](https://youtu.be/7oQFns0WQTo?si=s9CKJjUeaqaZn2Yu).
-The early affective experiments of the synthesized sounds have been replaced withi dance tracks,free of arresting content and structured around repition for pure hedonism.
-Anthems have also escaped their nationalistic or community, with loss of designed civic purpose, but also with freedom from offical narrative and record.
-You can just be, dance, exist, have fun, got do the festival; you don't need to *serve a state purpose or national cause*.
+The early affective experiments of the synthesized sounds have been replaced with dance tracks,free of arresting content and structured around repetition for pure hedonism.
+Anthems have also escaped their nationalistic or community, with loss of designed civic purpose, but also with freedom from official narrative and record.
+You can just be---dance, exist, have fun, got to the festival---*without serving a state purpose or national cause*.

 ---